 Quiet Places To Stay In India

 One of the biggest complaints I hear from foreigners who travel to India is that the crowds and noise can be distressing.
 This can be even more overwhelming if you’re an introvert, like me.
-People and noise drain my energy and tire me out very quickly.

-But India is not all crowds, noise and beggars.
-If you hate these, then I recommend you avoid all Indian cities, except as layovers, because you will find these three things in abundance in most cities.
+If you hate these, I recommend you avoid all Indian cities, except layovers, because you will find these three things in abundance in most cities.

-1. Talpona Beach, Goa
+#1.
+Talpona Beach, Goa

-1. McLeodganj, Himachal Pradesh
+#2.
+McLeodganj, Himachal Pradesh

-We spent hardly any time in the town itself and, except for my classmates, there were no crowds to disturb the serenity of our experience.
+We spent hardly any time in the town itself, and, except for my classmates, there were no crowds to disturb the serenity of our experience.
 The meditation sessions were an introvert’s dream.
 To sit in silence and contemplate was just what I needed at that point in my life.

 The main meditation hall at Tushita.
 Image by Jaypee – Own work, CC BY-SA 4.0

-1. Pahalgam, Kashmir
+#3.
+Pahalgam, Kashmir

 Pahalgam is a sleepy little town in Kashmir with scenic locales and sights that would be perfect in a Bollywood movie (and many have been filmed here, too).

-I envisioned myself staying for a week in a little cottage by the river, enjoying the spectacular view of the pine trees and water gushing by my front door.
+I envisioned staying for a week in a little cottage by the river, enjoying the spectacular view of the pine trees and water gushing by my front door.
 Oh, Heaven!
 Accommodation in Pahalgam is also very cheap, so perhaps I’ll do that one day.

 Cottage on the banks of Lidder River Pahalgam

-1. Mahabaleshwar, Maharashtra
+#5.
+Mahabaleshwar, Maharashtra

-This quiet luxury resort is located in a forest where you’ll see very few humans around, except when you venture into the dining room for your meals.
+This quiet luxury resort is in a forest where you’ll see very few humans around, except when you venture into the dining room for your meals.
 The only people who’ll disturb you are the people who come to clean your room.

 You may see a monkey or two and a few forest creatures, but these are welcome distractions.
 The resort is pretty far from the town (most of Club Mahindra’s resorts are), so you don’t have to go to any touristy places unless you want to.

-1. Pangong Tso, Ladakh
+#6.
+Pangong Tso, Ladakh

 This remote destination is an introvert’s delight.
 A high-altitude mountain lake with spectacular views and few people to disturb your reverie… What more could one ask for?